Java Variables and Literals

 Here, 1, 2.5, and 'F' are literals.

-Here are different types of literals in Java.
+There are different types of literals in Java. let's discuss some of the commonly used types in detail.

 1. binary (base 2)